Swing Trading Strategies in Forex that Work

 Breakout Trading

-The breakout trading technique is the opposite of trading ranges.
+Breakout trading is the opposite of trading ranges.
 A breakout occurs when the currency breaks above resistance or below support on rising volume (in Forex, the volume component is often ignored as there is no central volume data source for the Forex market).
-As a result of the breakout, the market is most likely to trade in a continuing uptrend or downtrend.
+As a result of the breakout, the market is more likely to trade in a continuing uptrend or downtrend.

 The best breakouts usually take place after long consolidation phases.
-A great advantage of breakout trading is the fact it works on all time frames and markets.
-Hence, you can apply this strategy to day trading, position trading, scalping, swing trading, etc.
+A great advantage of breakout trading is the fact it works on all and markets.

 The first phase in breakout trading is finding a currency pair that is trading in a consolidation phase, which is characterized by decreasing volatility.